Silbi Stainton, Founder

 Silbi Stainton is Deputy Director of the Aspen Institute’s Society of Fellows.
 She previously served as President of Peace of the Action and Execute Director of Marshall Direct Fund.
 Silbi is a graduate of the Fletcher School of Law and Diplomacy where she earned a Master’s degree in Law and Diplomacy focusing on International Security Studies and International Negotiation and Conflict Management.
 She cross-enrolled at Harvard’s Kennedy School of Government where she studied non-state threats to international security and leadership.
 Her thesis, which began prior to 9/11, focused on the U.S. management of the war on terror.
 She also holds a B.A. from the University of Colorado where she majored in International Affairs and graduated Phi Beta Kappa and Summa Cum Laude in 1998, also focusing on counter-terrorism.
 Silbi is the proud mother of two active children and enjoys international and local adventures with her family including meeting people in foreign lands. camping, mountaineering, reading, and practicing yoga.

-Jodi Fischer, US Team Executive Director
+Danielle Givens, US Team Executive Director

 Farida Ahmad, Pakistan Team CEO